CHIP-SPV/H4I-HipFFT/README.md

 (1) Clone the develop branch of this repo
 (2) Source setUpModules.sh if you haven't already done so
-(3) Edit the h4i-hipfft/build_hipfft.sh script for your environment
+(3) Edit the build_hipfft.sh script for your environment
 (4) Run the build_hipfft.sh (the INSTALL_DIR should be customized in the step above)

 ## Build the test code(s) and test (current version uses make, switching to cmake soon):